bstefanescu/qutejs/web/doc/docs/app/data.md

 To get an existing property object you can use the `prop(name)` method.

-Another useful method is the property `inject(target, name)` method which will create a **mirror property** on another object.
+Another useful method is the `inject(target, name)` method which will create a **mirror property** on another object.
 Any modification on the mirror property will be reflected on the source application property.
 This is the method used internally by the `@Inject` decorator.

-### Aynchronous properties

-There is a special type of property named **asynchronous property**.
-This kind of property let's you define properties that are set as a result of an asynchronous operation, like an ajax call.

-Asynchronous properties are defined using the `defineAsyncProp(name, value)` application method or using the `@AsyncDataModel` decorator.

-Defining an asynchronous property will automatically define two additional regular properties: a **pending** and a n **error** one.  \
-For example, calling: `app.defineAsyncProp('Session/user')` will define:

-1. An async property named 'Session/user'
-2. A regular property named 'Session/user/pending'
-3. A regular property named 'Session/user/error'

-When setting an asynchronous property you should use a **[Promise (or thenable)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** object.
-You can also use a regular value, in that case the value will be converted to a resolved promise (i.e. `Promise.resolve(value)`).

-If you set to an asynchronous property a promise that is not yet resolved then the **pending** property will be automatically set to `true` and will be set back to `false` when the promise is fulfilled or rejected.  \
-If the promise is rejected then the **error** property is set to the rejection value (usually an `Error` object).

-This is considerably helping to implement asynchronous actions in UI components, where the **pending** property can be used to display a progress indicator.

-Using the  `@DataModel`, `@AsyncDataModel` and `@Inject` decorators you can wire services and components toghether through the application data model.

 ### The `@DataModel(key)` decorator.